CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 # Pricing algorithms

-Pricing algorithms/solvers classes declarations and definitions are located in files :
+Pricing algorithms/solvers functions are located in files :
 * CplexPricingAlgo.h (all declarations, should be renamed "PricingAlgo.h")
 * CplexPricingAlgo.cpp (frontal Cplex for unit/site subproblems)
 * CplexPricingAlgoTime.cpp (frontal Cplex for time subproblems)